-CHAPTER IX TRANSFER OF STUDY PROGRAM ALIH PROGRAM STUDI
+CHAPTER IX TRANSFER PROGRAM

-- (1) This is the transfer of students from one study program to another at YSU, with the following conditions. - a.
-It applies to undergraduate students accepted through admission test. - b.
-The average score of the YSU admission test in the intended study program is not higher than that of the study program left. - c.
+- (1) This program transfers students from one study program to another at YSU, with the following conditions. - a.
+It applies to bachelor's students accepted through the student admission test. - b.
+The average score of the YSU admission test in the intended study program is not higher than that of the study program left.

+- c.
 Obtaining permission from the Faculty and Department or the Study Program concerned. - d.
 There is no additional study period due to the transfer of study programs. - e.
-Transfer of study program can only be done once during the study. - (2) Transfer of study programs can only be done by students in the third-semester maximum, except in certain circumstances. - (3) Students who will transfer the study program submit an application to the Rector, known by the Academic Advisor, Head of the Study Program, and Dean, and accompanied by a Letter of Approval from the Head of the intended Study Program. - (4) Students with the transfer program will receive a new Student Registration Number. - (5) Transfer of study programs does not apply to Master's and Doctoral students.
+Transfer of study program can only be done once within their study period. - (2) Transfer of study programs can only be done by students in the thirdsemester maximum, except in certain circumstances. - (3) Students who will transfer the study program submit an application to the Rector, with the approval from the Academic Advisor, Head of Study Program, and Dean, and a Letter of Approval from the Head of the intended Study Program. - (4) Transfer students will receive a new Student Registration Number. - (5) Transfer of study programs does not apply to Master's and Doctoral students.